Full size, Micro or Nano SIM? It can be confusing working out which SIM your phone needs. Here is what you need to know.

 When in doubt, consult your phone’s manual, or its freely available online specifications.
 Nano SIMs are fast becoming the norm for premium handsets such as the iPhone 7 or Samsung Galaxy S7, and in some cases the size required may be printed on the SIM tray or area where you insert the SIM card into your phone.
 You can always check with the merchant you’re buying the phone from, as they should know.

 Should I use a SIM card adaptor?

-One way to use a smaller sized SIM in a phone that requires a larger SIM is to use a SIM card adaptor.
+One approach often used to handle the size difference between a Nano and Micro SIM is to use a SIM card adaptor.
 These aren’t much more than the replacement plastic (or sometimes metal) that makes up the "missing" space on a Nano or Micro SIM so that you can use them in a phone that takes a larger sized SIM.

 Lead Image: Shutterstock

 Picture: Wikimedia Commons, licensed under Creative Commons Attribution-Share Alike 3.0 Unported (image cropped)